 Mail Preference File Failing to Update Changes

-Apple Mail could still fail to send and receive your messages even when you configured the settings correctly.
-In this case, the Mail Preference File becomes the main culprit.
+Apple Mail could still fail to send and receive your messages even when you’ve configured the settings correctly.
+In this case, the Mail Preference File becomes the main suspect.

 Apple Mail error could occur when the app fails to update changes, thereby preventing you from saving updates to your Mail settings.

 The update failure could be due to a permission issue that prevents Apple Mail from writing data to its preference file, and resetting the file could resolve this.

 Follow these quick steps to get back on track.

 Launch the ‘Finder Search Window’ on your Mac device and open the ‘Go’ menu to select ‘Go to Folder…’